Skip to content

 Architected and shipped a real-time messaging feature handling 200K concurrent connections using WebSockets and a custom pub/sub layer, delivering message latency under 150ms at p99 and supporting 15M messages per day within 3 months of launch.

-This demonstrates Be Bold (building a high-scale system), Move Fast (3-month delivery timeline), and includes the specific scale and performance metrics Meta interviewers look for.
-The technical architecture detail shows system design capability.
+Demonstrates Build Awesome Things (high-scale system), Move Fast (3-month delivery), and the specific scale and performance metrics Meta interviewers probe for.
+The architecture detail shows system-design capability.

 Example 4